OpenEvalProject/evals/manuscripts/elife-52702/v1/manuscript.md

 Generally, male testers seldom performed lunges toward female targets.
 Also, noticeably less lunges were detected in fruM females.
 Behavioral data from these conditions often result in zero-inflated datasets.
 In such cases, a few false positive incidents can impact the result of statistical tests.
 To avoid this pitfall, classifier results of lunges from male testers toward female targets and from fruM females were manually validated, and obvious false positives (caused by tracking errors, when a fly was near or on the wall, or when a fly suddenly jumped) were eliminated before statistical tests were applied.

-## Activity and sleep analysis
+### Activity and sleep analysis

 Male flies were collected and singly reared for 6 days as was described in ‘Social behavior analysis’.
 Experiments were carried out for 3 days at 24°C. Activity and sleep data were acquired using individual Drosophila activity monitors (TriKinetics Inc) under 12 hr:12 hr light:dark cycles, as was described previously (Wu et al., 2014).
 Counts of beam crosses between Zeitgerber (ZT)8 and ZT12 on day 2 and day 3 were binned per minute (note that ZT8-12 corresponds to the time period when we performed social behavioral assays).
 Sleep was defined as at least 5 min of inactivity (no beam cross).
 The amount of activity and sleep were quantified using custom MATLAB scripts provided by William Joiner (University of California, San Diego).

-## Functional calcium imaging
+### Functional calcium imaging

 Male flies were kept in all-trans retinal food after eclosion and aged 6 days.
 On the day of the experiment, flies were briefly anesthetized on ice and mounted on a custom chamber using ultraviolet curing adhesive (Norland Optical Adhesive 63, Norland Products, Inc) to secure the head and thorax to a tin foil base.
 The proboscis was also dabbed with glue to prevent its extension from altering the position of the brain.
 The head cuticle was removed with sharp forceps in room temperature Drosophila adult hemolymph-like saline (Wang et al., 2003).
 After cuticle removal, the recording solution was refreshed.
 Optogenetic stimulation was applied with an external fiber-coupled LED of 625 nm (Thorlabs Inc, Cat# M625F2) controlled by a programmable LED driver (ThorLabs, Cat# DC2200).
 The end of the LED fiber (Thorlabs, Cat# M28L01) was placed 5 mm from the brain.
 LED illumination of 5 Hz, 10-millisecond pulses for a 30 s duration was applied for optogenetic activation of CsChrimson.
 LED power was varied so that each fly received stimulations at 0, 0.02, 0.04, 0.1, and 0.2 mA.
 The energy from the LED that the neurons receive was estimated from the measurement of the LED power using a photodiode power sensor (Thorlabs, Cat# S130C) 5 mm away from the end of the LED fiber.
 The energy was read using a digital optical power/energy meter (Thorlabs Cat# PM100D).

 The multiphoton laser scanning microscope (FV-MPE-RS, Olympus Corporation), equipped with 25X water immersion objective (Olympus Corporation, Cat# XLPLN25XWMP2), was used for monitoring the fluorescence of GCaMP6f.
 The recordings began 10 s before stimulation and continued 20 s after stimulation for a total of 1 min.
 GCaMP6f proteins were excited with a 920 nm laser (Spectra-Physics Insight DL Dual-OL, Newport Corporation).
 Images were taken at 10 Hz with a 256 × 256 pixel resolution.

 Acquired images were converted and analyzed in Fiji with the Olympus ImageJ plugin (http://imagej.net/OlympusImageJPlugin).
 Imaging windows were chosen that maximally captured the dense set of projections that emanate from Tk-GAL4FruM neurons before they branch out further (lateral junction described in Yu et al., 2010; Figure 6B).
 Rectangular regions of interest were selected and ∆F/F was calculated using a custom-written MATLAB code.
-First, the baseline fluorescence value (Fbase) was calculated by averaging the fluorescence for 5 s preceding the stimulation. ∆F/F for each frame (∆F/Fframe=N) was calculated as follows:(∆F/Fframe=N)=[(Fframe=N)–Fbase]/Fbase
+First, the baseline fluorescence value (Fbase) was calculated by averaging the fluorescence for 5 s preceding the stimulation. ∆F/F for each frame (∆F/Fframe=N) was calculated as follows:

+$$
+(\DeltaF/F_{frame=N})=[(F_{frame=N})–F_{base}]/F_{base}
+$$

 Then, the ∆F/ Fframe=N for frames taken during the 30 s LED stimulation (excluding frames where the light was on) were averaged to calculate the ∆F/F of a given trial.
 Boxplots of average ∆F/F during stimulation at different LED powers and across flies were generated.
 Heterozygous controls and fruMB mutants’ fluorescence data were compared across LED powers using the Mann-Whitney U-test (‘ranksum’).